jpritikin/coach/content/docs/me/psychoactive/_index.md

 ## Predicting Your Reaction to Psychedelics

-Your reaction to a psychedelic strongly depends on the willingness of your Parts to get quiet.
-See my discussion of [effortless meditation]({{< relref "untie" >}}) to learn more about Parts and how to help them relax.
+Your reaction to a psychedelic strongly depends on the willingness of your Parts to get quiet.[^aday2021] See my discussion of [effortless meditation]({{< relref "untie" >}}) to learn more about Parts and how to help them relax.
 There are at least three possible outcomes:
 - Parts are overactive and not willing to get quiet.
 A psychedelic will tend to make Parts more loud and extreme.
 This is going to be a difficult trip and corresponds to the monkey mind of an inexperienced meditator, magnified to Godzilla size.